 Now, let’s dive deeper into the eight things you should tell your pessimistic boss about the state of SEO in 2017.

 A well-thought-out SEO strategy will take time to show results.
 So, it can be hard for your boss to understand how SEO can help your business if you don’t have the numbers yet to show progress.

 But one thing that might resonate with the desires of your boss is that SEO can give you a competitive advantage.

 According to one study, companies invested over $65 billion in SEO in 2016.
 Another study found that the number of small businesses that are ready to invest in search engine optimisation will grow to 74% this year.
 What’s more, 81% of marketing influencers are pleased with their SEO strategy and describe it as successful.

-What these numbers show is that your competition are most likely incorporating SEO into their marketing strategy, reaping all the benefits that you’re neglecting.
+What these numbers show is that your competitions are most likely incorporating Search Engine optimization into their marketing strategy and reaping all the benefits of SEO that you’re neglecting.

 If you’re a takeaway pizza restaurant in Drummoyne, you are competing with these top four search results.
 What would it mean to your business if you were ranking number one?